The best things to do in Helsinki with kids

 Things to do in Helsinki

-Carusel Cafe in Helsinki
+Carusel Cafe in Helsinkid

 The Helsinki Underground Playground

 If you’re trying to find things to do in Helsinki in winter then you’ll want to know about the city’s underground playground.
 Located in the heart of the city, this space is home to bouncy castles, a ball pit, computer games, a LEGO play table, a climbing wall and a glow-in-the-dark ghost cave.
-You’ll find it near the Hakaniemi metro station.

 Things to do in Helsinki